Saturday, January 7, 2017

 was purchased at an estate sale of a member of the Seashore Trolley Museum.

-It was member Richard Brilliante' who had passed away.
+It was member Richard Brilliante.
 PWM

 In 2015, I visited TR's Bible Point and The Sewall House in Island Falls (ME), Dark Harbor on Islesboro (ME), Longfellow Square on Congress Street in Portland (ME) where the 4,060-mile-long Theodore Roosevelt International Highway begins, and Sagamore Hill in Oyster Bay, NY.
 I learned of the TR artifacts at the Presque Isle Historical Society.
 And conducted a lot of research that inspired me to dig a little deeper.
 Research in 2016 led me to start to "connect the dots" or "footprints" that TR has made throughout Maine.
 I would like to create a Theodore Roosevelt Maine Heritage Trail, perhaps a map that shares some deeper insights into his Maine travels.

 My TR research started in 2010 but has been more focused in the past three or four years.
 Heather Cole is the curator of the Theodore Roosevelt Collection (TRC) at the Houghton Library at Harvard University.
 Heather has been very helpful, and patient with this novice researcher, during this timeframe.
-Thank you, Heather :) The TRC has supplied a number of images that have been utilized in exhibits promoting the Narcissus project and TR's relationship with Maine.
+Thank you, Heather :) The TRC has supplied several images that have been utilized in exhibits promoting the Narcissus project and TR's relationship with Maine.
 TR's childhood and early adult-life diary entries have been valuable resources in the research.

 An electronic copy of TR's diary page from August 1873.